 Being denied entry into Canada can be a shock.
 Especially if you thought you had all your documentation in order or you’ve been allowed in before.
 What are your options?
 And having been denied once, does that mean you can never enter Canada?

 Making the decision to immigrate to Canada can be the start of a bright, new future.
-But the immigration application and approval process can be a long and complicated journey.
-Many people find it confusing even understanding the right program to apply for.
-This is one of the reasons why a lot people decide to hire an experienced immigration professional or lawyer.
+However, the immigration application to approval process can be a long and complicated journey.
+Many people find it confusing even trying to understand which is the right program for them.
+This is the main reason why a lot people decide to hire an experienced immigration professional or lawyer.

 As of May 1st, 2017, Canada has lifted a rule that required Romanians, Bulgarians, and Brazilians to obtain a Temporary Resident Visa (TRV) to come to Canada!
 This is great news for residents of these countries.